Communism in India: Andhra Pradesh

-CPIM had MPs in Andhra Pradesh rajyasabha multiple times including M. Hanumantha Rao from 1988 to 1994, Y. Radhakrishnamurthy from 1996 to 2002 and Penumalli Madhu from 2004 to 2010.
+CPIM had MPs in the Rajya Sabha elected from Andhra Pradesh.
+Moturu Hanumantha Rao from 1988 to 1994, Y. Radhakrishna Murthy from 1996 to 2002 and Penumalli Madhu from 2004 to 2010.

 Telangana

 In 2018 Telangana Legislative Assembly election, CPIM and CPI did not win any seats.
 In 2022 Munugode by-election, Left parties supported the candidate fielded by Bharat Rashtra Samithi.
 In 2023, CPIM and CPI will contest the election in alliance with BRS.
 On 10 December 2022, CPIM leader Tammineni Veerabhadram said that his party is willing to contest 9 seats in the 2023 election.

 Leading the Third Front

 The CPI(M) led the formation of the Third Front for the 2009 election.
 This front was basically a collection of regional political parties who were neither in UPA nor in the NDA.
 Parties like CPIM, CPI, AIFB, RSP, BSP, AIADMK, MDMK, BJD, JD(S), HJC, TDP were the members of this front.
 The newly formed alliance carried with them 109 seats before the 2009 election.
 After the election, the alliance won only 79 seats.